 Guidance for Conducting Economic and Social Analyses of Regulatory Actions

-The Office of Sustainable Fisheries provides guidance to the regional fishery management councils and NOAA Fisheries regional and program offices for conducting social and economic analyses of regulatory actions.
+The Office of Sustainable Fisheries provides guidance to the regional fishery management councils and NOAA Fisheries offices for conducting social and economic analyses of regulatory actions.

 Guidance on the economic analyses of fisheries regulatory actions focuses on understanding and meeting the requirements of Executive Order (E.O.)
-12866 and the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601 et seq.).
+12866 and the Regulatory Flexibility Act (RFA).
 Explore the links below to learn more about this guidance.
-These analyses must also abide by policies and procedures meant to protect the confidentiality of data submitted to and collected by NOAA Fisheries (see NOAA Administrative Order on Protection of Confidential Data).
+These analyses must also abide by policies and procedures meant to protect the privacy of data submitted to and collected by NOAA Fisheries (see NOAA Administrative Order on Protection of Confidential Data).

-Clearance of Regulatory Flexibility Act Analyses (RFAAs) and Regulatory Impact Reviews (RIRs)
+Clearance of Regulatory Flexibility Act Analyses and Regulatory Impact Reviews

 General Guidance for Regulatory Actions